Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 - Email or text customers with the promotion of our services

-- Store (3 months) voice recordings when you call into our Customer Services Team, RFT repairs and L&R Team, for complaints resolution, training, and quality purposes.
+- Store (3 months) voice recordings when you call into our Customer Services Team, Flagship Services, Tenant Voice team and Gasway for complaints resolution, training, and quality purposes.

 - Email, text or post an invitation to drop-in sessions to influence improvement in specific areas

-- Share name, address, and meter reading with Green Energy UK when you sign-up for a tenancy with us
+- Share name, address, and meter reading with Green Energy UK or relevant utility company when you sign-up for a tenancy with us

 - Gather feedback from Tenants on low-risk Anti- Social Behaviour and Environmental factors